tomsquest/tomsquest.github.io/_posts/2014-01-30-intro-java-agent-and-bytecode-manipulation.md

 In its code, the author had to :

 - start the agent when the target program is run, this was done using the MAVEN_OPTS environment variable
-- find where Maven was outputting relevant logs message (well, this has to be done for Maven and Surefire, which is even more susceptible to change.
+- find where Maven was outputting the relevant logs message (well, this has to be done for Maven and Surefire, which is even more susceptible to change.

 For example, this is how the new method for output colorization is created with pure bytecode injection, using ASM :